 According to a report by Contador Harrison, Ugandans who shop online are aged 21-40 and most of them do transactions through mobile devices and on social media platforms such as Facebook and WhatsApp.

-In 2020, the rise of online shopping was accelerated by the COVID-19 pandemic which brought total lockdowns in many countries including Uganda.
+In 2020, the rise of online shopping was accelerated by the COVID-19 pandemic which brought total lockdown in many countries including Uganda.
 The lockdown saw many physical shops shift online with a number of them creating websites, mobile applications and social media pages.

 Benefits of shopping online in Uganda